Prior setup: Before creating dwelling inputs, users need to choose a local folder that will act as their workspace. See Setting up Vulcan Software.

 Object interactions and parenting

 Some objects should be linked to a parent element.
-This includes openings linked to a host wall or roof, shading linked to a window, vents linked to a wall or window, and roof-hosted objects such as solar panels.
+This includes openings linked to a host wall or roof, shading linked to a window, vents and hosted mechanical ventilation fans linked to a wall or window, ductwork linked to its mechanical ventilation unit, and roof-hosted objects such as solar panels.

 Set or review parent links in the Editor after selecting the object.
 For example: